 Mint Museum of Toys, 26 Seah Street Singapore 18838, p.
 6339 0660

 Kids interested in science?
 Then top of the indoor activities list for you: the Singapore Science Centre!
 There are heaps of fun, hands-on activities and exhibitions for the kiddos to enjoy to fuel their passion.
 See the life cycle of butterflies, learn about poop (yep, you read that right) and enjoy other interactive things to do for kids that’ll blow their minds.

 Singapore Science Centre, 15 Science Centre Rd, Singapore 609081

-8. Buddha Tooth Relic Temple and Museum
+8. Buddha Tooth Relic Temple and Museum (open for worship only)

 There are so many beautiful temples to explore in Singapore.
 Our fave?
 The Buddha Tooth Relic Temple and Museum, a four-storey temple and museum complex in Chinatown.
 Here’s a cool fact: the temple’s architectural style is based on the Tang dynasty, and built exclusively to house the tooth relic of Buddha.
 This place is ornate, opulent and full of fascinating tales and history.
 Make sure you catch one of the free guided tours for this must-see temple and museum.